decenzio/NFTAA-Mina/proposal/nftaa-mina.md

 In our [conference paper](https://arxiv.org/pdf/2404.14074#subsection.4.3), in the section "NFTAA vs TBA," we discuss the differences.

 ### Production Timeline
-The project will be completed on the testnet by the end of this year (2024).
+The project will be completed on the testnet at the end of January 2025.
 After a few weeks in the testnet and implementation feedback from users, it will be pushed to production in Q1 2025.

 ##  Budget & milestones